Top 10 Attractions

 GRAMMY Museum® Mississippi

-GRAMMY Museum® Mississippi, a state-of-the-art interactive museum is located on Highway 8 West in Cleveland on the campus of Delta State University.
+GRAMMY Museum® Mississippi opened March 5th!
+The new state-of-the-art interactive museum is located on Highway 8 West in Cleveland on the campus of Delta State University.
 The 26,000+ square foot facility is the first GRAMMY Museum® located outside of the original museum in Los Angeles.
 Mississippi has long been noted by music historians as the "birthplace of American music--blues, country, rock, gospel, pop."
 The museum is a tribute to that history, as well as the history of GRAMMY® and musicians and songwriters nationwide.

 You’ll love the relaxed shopping atmosphere in Cleveland where brick-paved sidewalks, landscaped walkways and Victorian lighting make it more like a stroll through the park.
 No big city traffic hassles in Cleveland, just park your car, and take off on our historic walking trail for a shopping adventure you won’t soon forget.
 Cleveland’s notable antique shops boast timeless treasures for the passionate antique seeker.
 And, don’t miss the shopping district’s numerous boutiques and specialty shops for one-of-a-kind items you can’t overlook, whether your taste leans toward funky or classic.
 Visitor information is available at downtown shops.
 See more at Team Cleveland Main Street.